 I didn’t include here applications like GIMP or Krita since they are full-fledged image manipulation applications, not just simple painting programs, nor Scribus or Inkscape since they serve different purposes.
 This article overviews

-Please bare with me on the screenshots, I could never draw anything more than rectangular circles and curvy lines in my whole life.
+Please bare with me on the screenshots, I could never draw anything more than rectangular circles and curvy lines.

-Update: Two more applications were added to the list, Tux Paint and Pinta.
+Update 1: Three more applications were added to the list, Tux Paint, Pinta and GrafX2.

 Kolourpaint is a feature-rich painting program for KDE with a typical user-friendly interface, supporting many image formats (including PNG, JPG, TGA, PNM, GIF, BMP, XPM or TIFF).
 It allows zooming in/out, copy/paste, printing, cropping, rotating, applying various effects (balance, emboss, soften & sharpen).
 I think it is a perfect application for making simple paintings or sketches.

 MyPaint offers many features and also an interface which is somewhat unusual among painting applications.
 There is the actual workspace and a separate window with predefined brushes to select from.
 It features usual functions, including undo/redo, zooming in/out, many brush types, several effects.
 Two noteworthy things to mention here are the existence of layers and also the brush editor, which allows you to create your own brushes.

 This application is full-fledged, and comes by default with a black background.
 It offers application-specific settings (like showing/hiding toolbars, splitting window), and also various effects, channels, or layers.
 Although it’s pretty good and has many options, I doubt it’s a good match for kids.

 This is a very simple drawing application for the GNOME desktop with a typical interface and few options.
 It offers basic functions and two sidebars: one to choose the tool to use and the other one to choose the color.
 The feature to insert text is not yet implemented.